konigio/konig/konig-schemagen-maven-plugin/README.md

 		rdfs:comment "A vocabulary for describing the differences between two graphs of data" .
 ```
 ## <a name="bg-config"></a>BigQuery Configuration
-If you want to generate Google BigQuery Table definitions you must define the,
+If you want to generate Google BigQuery Table definitions you must define the
 `bqShapeBaseURL` property, and you must provide a bit of configuration.

 The configuration information is typically stored in a single file, but you can
-distribute the information across multiple files.
+distribute the information across multiple files if you prefer.
 By default, the Konig maven
 plugin will search recursively under `${sourceDir}` for BigQuery configuration files.
 If you want to put the configuration files in a different directory you must set
 the `bqSourceDir` property.